lino-framework/eidreader/docs/install.rst

 Troubleshooter
 ==============

-src/dyn_unix.c:34:SYS_dyn_LoadLibrary() libbeidpkcs11.so.0: cannot open shared
+"src/dyn_unix.c:34:SYS_dyn_LoadLibrary() libbeidpkcs11.so.0: cannot open shared
-object file: No such file or directory
+object file: No such file or directory"

+or

+"LoadLibrary() failed with error 126: The specified module could not be found."

 --> you don't have the beid middleware installed.
 See https://eid.belgium.be/en/linux-eid-software-installation